Saltarelle/SaltarelleCompiler/readme.md

 * Ensures that expressions are always evaluated left to right, as the C# standard specifies,
 * Automatically implemented properties (and events),
 * Nullable types (and lifted operators),
-* LINQ (as in the Enumerable class that contains all extension methods).
-This is implemented as an import library for [Linq.js](http://linqjs.codeplex.com/),
+* LINQ (including query expression, as well as all the IEnumerable methods supplied by an import library for [Linq.js](http://linqjs.codeplex.com/),
 * ... and many more.

 ### Unsupported features ###